Al-An deSouza

-Al-An deSouza (formerly known as Allan deSouza, born 1958) is a transmedia artist, photographer, art writer, and professor.
+Al-An deSouza (formerly known as Allan deSouza, born 1958) is a Kenyan transmedia artist, photographer, writer, and academic.
 Their work deals with issues of migration, overlapping histories, and the poetics of relocation.
-They work in the San Francisco Bay Area, and are Full Professor in the Department of Art Practice at the University of California, Berkeley.
+They are a professor in the Department of Art Practice at the University of California, Berkeley.

 Early life and education

 DeSouza was born in Nairobi, Kenya, to South Asian parents originally from Goa, India.
 Their mother was born in Kenya and their father had left Goa while it was still a Portuguese colony.
 Soon after Kenyan independence, deSouza aged seven, emigrated in 1965 with their family to London, England.

-They were educated in both the UK and the United States. deSouza attended Goldsmiths College in London, and earned a Bachelor of Fine Arts from Bath Academy of Art in 1983.
+They were educated in both the UK and the United States.
+DeSouza attended Goldsmiths College in London, and earned a Bachelor of Fine Arts from Bath Academy of Art in 1983.
 They moved to the United States in 1992, participating in the Whitney Independent Study Program in New York and earning an MFA in photography from the University of California, Los Angeles (UCLA) in 1997.

 Career

-As artist, activist, educator, writer, and curator, deSouza was an active participant in Britain's Black Arts movement during the 1980s, and were part of artist collectives Community Copyart, and Panchayat Arts and Education Resource Unit, which they founded with Shaheen Merali.
+As artist, activist, educator, writer, and curator, DeSouza was an active participant in Britain's Black Arts movement during the 1980s, and were part of artist collectives Community Copyart, and Panchayat Arts and Education Resource Unit, which they founded with Shaheen Merali.
 The Panchayat Collection is now held at the Tate Britain, London.

-Moving to New York in the early 90s, they joined and were active within Godzilla, Asian American Artists network. deSouza has had numerous solo exhibitions, including at the Johnson Museum, Ithaca; the University of Seville; University of Delaware, Newark; Krannert Art Museum, Champaign; Yerba Buena Center for the Arts, SF; the Phillips Collection, DC; Fowler Museum, Los Angeles; and the Rencontres Africaines de la Photographie, Bamako, Mali.
+Moving to New York in the early 90s, they joined and were active within Godzilla, Asian American Artists network.
+DeSouza has had numerous solo exhibitions, including at the Johnson Museum, Ithaca; the University of Seville; University of Delaware, Newark; Krannert Art Museum, Champaign; Yerba Buena Center for the Arts, SF; the Phillips Collection, DC; Fowler Museum, Los Angeles; and the Rencontres Africaines de la Photographie, Bamako, Mali.
 Group exhibitions include at Tate Britain, London; National Museum of Modern and Contemporary Art, Seoul; Asia Society, NY; Blaffer Art Museum, Houston National Museum of African Art, DC; Centre Georges Pompidou, Paris; Museo Tamayo, Mexico City; Johannesburg Art Gallery; Mori Art Museum, Tokyo; Gulbenkian Museum, Lisbon; Moderna Museet, Stockholm; Stedelijk Museum, Amsterdam[16]; and Talwar Gallery, which represents the artist, in New York and New Delhi.

-deSouza collaborated with Yong Soon Min between 1991 and 2008, producing joint multi-media installations, performances, photographs, and texts.
+DeSouza collaborated with Yong Soon Min between 1991 and 2008, producing joint multi-media installations, performances, photographs, and texts.
 Drawing upon their overlapping histories of migration, they have exhibited together in numerous group shows, with solo shows at OBORO Gallery, Montreal, Canada; Camerawork, London, England; and with major installations at the Baguio Arts Festival, Philippines (with Luis Francia); 3rd Guangzhou Triennial, China; 7th Gwangju Biennale, South Korea (as MYDADA with Abdelali Dahrouch); and the 1993 Whitney Biennial, New York (part of Shu Lea Chang's installation).